Skip to content

 public int Length {get;}

-total number of elements in the array, regardless of its number of dimensions
+nombre total d'array elements, regardless of the number of dimensions

 public int Rank {get;}